204313508/2048AI-Mastermind/README.md

 [Switch to English Version](README.md)

 # 2048AI-Mastermind

-2048AI-Mastermind is a solution specifically designed to solve the 2048 game.
-It recommends the best next move direction by analyzing the current state of the 2048 game, helping players achieve better scores.
+2048AI-Mastermind is a solution specifically designed to tackle the 2048 game.
+It analyzes the current state of the 2048 game to recommend the best next move direction, helping players achieve better scores in the game.

 ## Installation